Houston vs. SMU NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

+- SMU's games have gone over 62.5 points in three of six chances this season.

+- Saturday's over/under is 16.5 points lower than the two team's combined 79 points per game average.

-- The two teams combine to score 79 points per game, 16.5 more than the over/under in this contest.
+- The 40 combined points per game that these two squads have allowed this season are 22.5 fewer than the 62.5 total in this contest.

-- These two squads combine to surrender 40 points per game, 22.5 fewer than this contest's over/under.

-- The Cougars and their opponents score an average of 54.9 points per game, 7.6 fewer than Saturday's total.

-- The 62.5-point over/under for this game is 4.3 points below the 66.8 points per game average total in Mustangs games this season.
+- The 66.8 PPG average total in Mustangs games this season is 4.3 points more than this game's over/under.

 Houston Stats and Trends

-- In Houston's seven games this year, it has four wins against the spread.
+- Houston has four wins against the spread in seven games this season.

 - The Cougars have an ATS record of 3-2 in their five games as a favorite of 1 point or more so far this season.

-- Houston's games this year have eclipsed the over/under four times in seven opportunities (57.1%).
+- Houston's games this year have hit the over on four of seven set point totals (57.1%).

-- When Houston records more than 22.7 points, it is 4-2 against the spread and 6-0 overall.
+- Houston is 4-2 against the spread and 6-0 overall in games when it scores more than 22.7 points.

-- Houston is 3-0 against the spread and 3-0 overall when the team picks up over 396 yards.
+- Houston is 3-0 against the spread and 3-0 overall when the team churns out more than 396.0 yards.

-- The Cougars have seven giveaways this season, while the Mustangs have 10 takeaways .

 - Find the latest spread and moneyline odds for Houston at SISportsbook.